KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 - gspread - library of code needed to access and update data in the spreadsheet

 Once the API connections were set, I created an if/else statement for the main conversation (register the User for chosen activities).
-Next I moved into creating a function get_activities() which requests the data from the connected spreadsheet, processes it into a string and displays it for the user.
+Next I moved into creating a function get_date() which requests the data from the connected spreadsheet and displays it for a user in format: activity - date/time.
-With the data tree, my statement became very complicated therefore I decided to split some parts of the statement into independent functions and call each function when it is needed.
+My statement defining the main conversation flow became very complicated therefore I decided to split some parts of the statement into independent functions and call each function when it is needed.

-Next function I build is responsible for requesting data from a spreadsheet, then assigning each value from row one with a value from row two and displaying the desired date in the terminal.
 Furthermore I built the function which pushes the data into a spreadsheet once the User confirms his desire to be signed on the list.

 At this stage I had a customised ChatBot able to provide a full basic conversation with the User and request information needed to sign up for chosen activities as well as able to save the data in the compatible spreadsheet.